-On Tuesday, 27 January 2015 at 4:30 p.m., His Honour the Honourable Frank F. Fagan, Lieutenant Governor of Newfoundland and Labrador and Vice-Regal Patron of the Royal St. John’s Regatta and Her Honour Patricia Fagan will host a Luncheon at Government House for the recipients of Honorary Degrees of the Spring 2015 Convocation of Memorial University of Newfoundland and other invited guests.
+On Tuesday, 26 May 2015 at 12:15 p.m., His Honour the Honourable Frank F. Fagan, Lieutenant Governor of Newfoundland and Labrador and Her Honour Patricia Fagan will host a Luncheon at Government House for the recipients of Honorary Degrees of the Spring 2015 Convocation of Memorial University of Newfoundland and other invited guests.

 The Order of Newfoundland and Labrador is the highest honour of the province.

 Order of Canada recipients from Newfoundland and Labrador.

 The Royal Newfoundland Constabulary Mounted Unit’s horses are housed on the grounds of Government House?
 Visitation by appointment only.
 Contact: (709) 729-0447.

 This Caribou statue, the Battle emblem of the Royal Newfoundland Regiment, came from the ship The H.M.S.
 Newfoundland and now often adorns the dining table at Government House?
 An identical one from the same ship is on display at Rideau Hall in Ottawa.
 It was originally presented to the ship by “The People of Newfoundland” in 1944.

 His Honour John C. Crosbie attended the Government House Halloween Party as a child in circa 1941?
 He is standing at the far right in this picture.

 Some of the furniture still in use at Government House dates back from before the building was constructed (opened in 1830) and came from the previous Government House in Fort Townshend, like this Regency mahogany dining table from 1780?